-At RST4, the mean CE differed between marked off-channel steelhead smolts from Grant's Tomb and mainstem smolts that were captured at RST4, marked and released upstream, was significantly different, (56% and 26%, respectively, Fisher's exact test, P=0.05; Table 5.3, Figure 5.5).
-Therefore, we used only the mainstem mark group to generate a population estimate of 2,636 steelhead smolts ( $\pm$ 564) for reach 4 (Table 5.2).
+At RST4, CE was not significantly different between marked off-channel steelhead smolts (from Grant's Tomb) and mainstem smolts that were captured at RST4, marked and released upstream largely due to the small number of marked and recaptured off-channel smolts (0.21% and 0.16%, respectively, Fisher's exact test, P=0.48; Table 5.3, Figure 5.5).
+Therefore we used both mark groups to generate a population estimate of 2,618 steelhead smolts ( $\pm$ 479) for reach 4 (Table 5.2).